 25% less cases of moderate acute malnutrition in children under 5*

 56,000 children have received weight monitoring since 2009

-Health and sanitary conditions in Cambodia are still a matter of concern.
-In rural Siem Reap Province, infant and child mortality rates are accordingly 5 and 6% above national averages, impacted by low immunisation rates, and a lack of access to antenatal care and professionally assisted births.
+Health and sanitary conditions in Cambodia are still an ongoing matter of concern.
+In rural Siem Reap Province, infant and child mortality rates are 5 and 6% above national averages, impacted by low immunisation rates, and a lack of access to antenatal care or professionally assisted births.
 Children in Siem Reap Province display one of the highest rates of child malnutrition in Cambodia.
-Our goals are to reduce malnutrition in children under the age of 5, increase vaccination rates for under 1 year olds’ and improve basic community health practices.
-TGF also focuses on health education in the areas of mother and child health and sanitation and hygiene and prevention activities.
-We work with village health volunteers and local public health officers to implement its programme activities, so that they can become sustainable health education resources for their communities.
+Our goals are: to reduce malnutrition in children under the age of 5, to increase vaccination rates for under one, and to improve basic community health practices.
+TGF also focuses on health education in the areas of maternal and newborn health, as well as hygiene and sanitation behaviours.
+We work with village health volunteers (known locally as VHSGs) and local public health officers to implement Health Programme activities, so that they can eventually become sustainable health resources for their communities.

 - Village Health Volunteers

 - Maternal Health Education